ProdataSQL/SynapseTools/README.md

 ## Getting Started
-Download and run <a>Maintenance Solution</a>.
+Download and run [Maintenance Solution[(https://github.com/ProdataSQL/SynapseTools/blob/main/SqlPools/Maintenance/MaintenanceSolution.sql).
 This script creates all objects inside your SQL Pool.
 To run the SProcs create an ADF package, or other way to run the SProc on a schedule or as part of your ETL orchestration

 ## StatsOptimise
 StatsOptimise is stored procedure for updating and other miantenance of Statistics for Synapse SQL Pools based on Best practise guidance from MS sites below and community.